MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports.md

 ## Creating reports

-Creating a report involves two primary tasks.
+Creating a report involves three tasks:
+1. design the dataset,
+2. design the visual layout(s),
+3. ensure users can discover and understand how to use the report.

 First, you create a report object and design the dataset.
 The dataset determines the data that is extracted or calculated from the [!INCLUDE[prod_short](../includes/prod_short.md)] database tables that can be used in the report.

-After the dataset has been designed, you design the visual layout of the report.
+When the dataset has been designed, you design the visual layout of the report.
 There are three types of report layouts that you can create: layouts using report definition language (RDL), Word report layouts, and Excel report layouts.
 Another option is to extend the functionality of an existing report with a [Report Extension Object](devenv-report-ext-object.md) by adding columns to the existing report dataset, adding new data items, adding to the request page, or adding a new layout.

+After you have developed a report and before you make it available for users, you need to consider _discoverability_ for the report, such as
+- how users can discover that the report exists,
+- ensure that users can find it,
+- ensure that users know how to use it.

 ## Getting started